pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 ### Pulumi Service UI Focused Demo

-**NOTE** The `dev` branch in the repo is deleted after merge to keep things clean.
-Therefore, you can only trust that the `main` branch and, by extension, the `prod` stack is available to update or destroy.

 * Go to the `deployment-api-gateway/prod` stack and select Actions and run an action.
 * Go to the `deployment-lambda-eventbridge-dyndb/prod` stack and run an action.
 * Be sure to destroy the stacks when done.